mekamade/wdi-datavis/README.md

 - This should create this directory with the processed CSVs: `.datastore/processed/`

 ## Method 1: Docker Compose
+- Run this at the root directory
 ```
 docker-compose up --build
 ```
+- Once the containers are built:
+    - The API should be accessible at `localhost:5000/graphql` on browsers with an interface
+    - The frontend should be accessible at `localhost:3000`
 ## Method 2: Manual (still uses Docker for the datastore)
 ### Datastore
 - Change directory to `./datastore` and build the Docker Image